nyangweso-rodgers/programming-with-javascript/02-JavaScript-Libraries/01-React/03-Next.js-Framework/01-Setting-Up-Next.js-App/Readme.md

     module.exports = nextConfig;
     ```

+## The `src/app/` Directory

+- The `app/` directory in Next.js comes with a lot of features such as:
+  - Layout
+  - Routing
+  - Fonts usage
+  - Loading Component
+  - Error Component
+  - Not Found Component
+  - Template Component
+  - Server Component

 # Fonts in `Next.js`

 ## `@next/font`

 - `Next.js` 13 introduces a new font system, that provides you with easy access to all the fonts stored in [Google fonts](https://fonts.google.com/).
 These get downloaded when you build your app, so no requests get sent to Google client-side.
-This helps with speed and performance since the fonts get stored locally. `Next.js` also includes automatic optimization for fonts, similar to how it optimises images with its Image component.
+This helps with speed and performance since the fonts get stored locally.
+- `Next.js` also includes automatic optimization for fonts, similar to how it optimises images with its Image component.
 - The `Next.js` Font Component comes in a separate package and is not part of the `Next.js` package itself.
 - The package includes:
-  - Built-in automatic self-hosting for any font file.
-- i.e., @next/font will automatically optimize fonts and remove external requests for improved privacy and performance.
+  - Built-in automatic self-hosting for any font file. i.e., `@next/font` will automatically optimize fonts and remove external requests for improved privacy and performance.
 - With `Next.js` Font, you automatically self-host any [Google Font](https://fonts.google.com/) which are automatically included in the deployment and serve from the same domain as your deployment.
 So, no request is sent to Google by the browser.
 - To get started, install:
   ```sh